Teacher-student training improves accuracy and efficiency of machine learning interatomic potentials: Results and Discussion

 Performing large-scale MD is necessary to address many important scientific questions.
 While the atomic time-steps are generally of order 1--10\,fs, the physical phenomena of interest may span milliseconds or longer and can require billions of atoms.
 Large-scale MD on modern super-computing clusters relies on the idea of weak scaling~\cite{thompson2022lammps}, where the simulation is distributed across many nodes.
 Due to the high latency of inter-node communications, it is beneficial to fit as many atoms on one node or GPU as possible.

-Our work shows that the teacher-student procedure has several benefits for large-scale MD.
+Our work shows that the teacher-student procedure lowers the resource required for large-scale MD at a target accuracy.
+The teacher-student method improves the accuracy of smaller models.
 The light-weight student models require fewer floating point operations for force evaluations.
+As a direct consequence, we can now run large scale MD at a desired accuracy while using fewer computational resources.
 Fig.~\ref{fig_scaling} examines how the number of weights in the network affect the computational cost for large-scale MD in terms of both speed and memory in panels (A) and (B) respectively.
 The MD is performed using ASE in the NVE ensemble for 1\,ps with a time step of 1\,fs.
 Furthermore, we see that the smaller student models can fit more atoms on a single GPU (A6000 48 GB in Fig.~\ref{fig_scaling}).
 The ability to fit more atoms on a single GPU can improve the efficiency of large MD simulations, because inter-node latency can often dominate the computations~\cite{thompson2022lammps}.